 According to the Federal Emergency Management Agency (FEMA), floods are the most common, and most costly, natural disaster.
 Floods can happen anytime and anywhere, and they can happen fast.
-Also, the damage is not covered under a standard homeowners policy.
-The National Association of Insurance Commissioners (NAIC) offers some important tips on flood insurance to help you prepare.
+Flood damage is not covered under a standard homeowners policy.

 What is a flood?